urosevic/cc-ticker/readme.txt

 = Are those cryptocurrency prices live? =

-Quotes are dellayed up to 2 minutes.
+Quotes are delayed up to 2 minutes.
 To prevent overloaded requests to Crypto Compare API, we cache responses for two minutes in local WordPress.

 = Can I use a Referrer ID from Coin Base? =